pamosima/network-mcp-docker-suite/README.md

 cp catc-mcp-server/.env.example catc-mcp-server/.env
 nano catc-mcp-server/.env

+# For ThousandEyes MCP server (if using --profile thousandeyes or --profile all)
+cp thousandeyes-mcp-server/.env.example thousandeyes-mcp-server/.env
+nano thousandeyes-mcp-server/.env

 # For IOS XE MCP server (if using --profile ios-xe or --profile all)
 cp ios-xe-mcp-server/.env.example ios-xe-mcp-server/.env
 nano ios-xe-mcp-server/.env